Are you new to the world of loose leaf tea?

 Earl Grey tea is actually a flavoured tea, not a type of tea.
 Most Earl Grey teas are made from black tea flavoured with oil of bergamot (a citrus fruit).

-This guide to loose leaf tea for beginners was originally published in on June 09, 2015 by Tegan Woo.
-It has since been edited, expanded and re-published with updated product links.
+This guide on loose leaf tea for beginners was originally published on June 09, 2015 by Tegan Woo.
+It has since been edited and re-published by Shareba Abdul.
+All images are credited to Tegan Woo.

 Please note that specific products mentioned may not be the exact ones that Tegan recommended, as product listings have changed over the years.